ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 - **Target**: use **Published service**
 - **Target service**: use **endpointServiceId** from [Obtain GCP service attachment for Private Service Connect](#obtain-gcp-service-attachment-for-private-service-connect) step.
 - **Endpoint name**: set a name for the PSC **Endpoint name**.
 - **Network/Subnetwork/IP address**: choose the network you want to use for the connection.
 You will need to create an IP address or use an existing one for the Private Service Connect endpoint.
+In our example we precreated address with name "your-ip-address" and assigned IP address "10.128.0.2"
 - To make the endpoint available from any region, you can enable the **Enable global access** checkbox.

 ![Enable Global Access](@site/docs/en/cloud/security/images/gcp-psc-enable-global-access.png)